 a. they are not genetically engineered or contain nanomaterials , and

 b. the current lack of availability in that region is officially recognized or prior permission from the control body is obtained.

+c. the requirements in section 8.1.3 shall be met.

 7.2.2 Using organic and non-organic forms of the same ingredient in a single product is prohibited.